Amy and Isabelle: Synopsis

-When she is 16-years-old Amy goes to work at her mother's office, working in the office part of a mill in Shirley Falls.
-The two had previously had a close relationship, but their current relationship is strained and Amy is disdainful of her mother who she sees her as an awkward outsider.
+When she is 16 years old, Amy goes to work at her mother's office, working in the office part of a mill in Shirley Falls.
+The two had previously had a close relationship, but their current relationship is strained and Amy is disdainful of her mother, who she sees as an awkward outsider.

 A year previously Amy's math teacher was replaced by a substitute, Mr. Robertson.
 Amy becomes attracted to him after he singles her out for her beautiful gold curly hair and tells her that she looks like a poet.
 After maneuvering her way into detention with him the two begin to spend time with one another after school, eventually progressing to Mr. Robertson driving Amy home and eventually kissing her.

 Isabelle meanwhile begins to sense that her daughter is ashamed of her as she never graduated from college.
 She begins to try to self improve by reading.

 Meanwhile, the physical relationship between Amy and her older math teacher, Mr. Robertson progresses.
 They are eventually caught by Avery Clark, Isabelle's boss, who finds a nude Amy and Mr. Robertson in the car and informs Isabelle what he has seen.
 Isabelle feels angry at Mr. Robertson, but is also jealous of her daughter for having a sexual relationship.
 She persuades Mr. Robertson to leave by threatening to report him to the police as Amy is underage.
 Returning home she cuts off Amy's hair in a fit of rage, causing a rift between mother and daughter.